digineo/texd/README.md

 - *queue* - texd won't accept new render jobs, if its internal queue is at capacity.
 In this case wait for a few moments to give texd a chance to catch up and then try again.

+- *reference* - texd could not find the provided reference store entries.
+The missing references are listed in the response; you need to repeat the request with those files included.

 Additional fields, like `log` for compilation failures, might be present.